Coniveau filtrations and Milnor operations Qn: Introduction

-Benoist and Ottem give many examples, where the above invariants are nonzero for $A=\bZ_{(2)}$ by using the Steenrod squares.
-We note that some of their arguments can be extended for $A=\bZ_{(p)}$ by using Milnor operation $Q_1$ for odd primes $p$.
-However it seems not so easy to give a nontrivial example for $A=\bZ/p$ in the case $X$ is an approximation for $BG$ as the above example.
+Benoist and Ottem give examples, where the above invariants are nonzero for $A=\bZ_{(2)}$ by using the Steenrod squares.
+We note that some of their arguments can be extended for $A=\bZ_{(p)}$ by using the Milnor operation $Q_n$ for odd primes $p$.
+However it seems not so easy to give a nontrivial example for $A=\bZ/p$ in the case $X$ is an approximation for $BG$ as the above examples show.